vinliao/x/learn-linux-site/src/learn/files.md

 ## Beware of the unseen
 In unix system, any file or folder that starts with a dot (".") is hidden.

-Do you notice that when you list the hidden files and folders just now, there are files with a dot in front of it?
-Yes, it's the dot that makes it hidden.
+Did you notice that when there was files with a dot in front of it when you listed the hidden files and folders?
+Those files and folders are hidden because of it.

-Task: `cd` into the folder you've just created.
+Task: `cd` into red-apple.
 Create two hidden folders where one is hidden and one is not.

 Bonus point if you can do it in one command.